photon-hq/enva/README.md

 ## Limitations

 - Only supports GitHub repositories
-- Only works with organization-owned repositories (not personal repos)
 - Environment files must match the `.env*` pattern
 - Requires internet connection for GitHub API verification
-- Files are stored in plaintext on the server (ensure server security)

 ## Contributing